Elephant200/elephant-calculator/README.md

 2. Calculator Functions Explanations
 3. About the Programmer

+---

 ## Overview ##
 * Work on this calculator began in May, 2024 by Elephant200
 * This calculator is intended to bring together many existing functions in one, convenient machine
-* "The Elephant Calculator" includes diverse features like geometry formulas, ultra-high precision algorithms, and a CAS
+* "The Elephant Calculator" is a multi-purpose calculator that combines features like:
-* There is a built-in review system that enables users to give feedback and request new features.
-All reviews are read carefully, so feel free to write them!
+- Vector and Matrix Operations
+- Geometry Formulas
+- High-Precision Calculations
+- Pythagorean Triple Generation
+- Prime Number Analysis
+- A built-in Computer Algebra System (CAS)
+* Users can also leave reviews and ratings to provide feedback or suggest new features.

+---

 ## Calculator Functions ##
 1. Vectors and Matrices